-Since fiscal year 2003, the Indian Government has continued to implement reductions of the basic tariff rates, setting forth the objectives of (1) reducing the basic tariff rate (applied tariff rate) to the ASEAN level, and (2) shifting to a tariff system that applies 10% tariff rates to finished products and 5%-7.5% tariff rates to raw materials and parts.
-The government implemented a tariff reduction on specific capital goods and some parts and raw materials in January 2007, and reduced the basic tariff rates on automobile parts, electrical parts and machinery parts to 7.5%.
-In addition, in March 2007, the government reduced the maximum basic tariff rates on essentially all bound items excluding agricultural products from 12.5% to 10%, in principle.
+From fiscal year 2003, the Indian government continued to implement reductions of the basic customs duty rates, setting forth the objectives of (1) reducing the basic customs duty rate (applied tariff rate) to the ASEAN level, and (2) shifting to a tariff system that applies 10% tariff rates to finished products and 5%-7.5% tariff rates to raw materials and parts.
+The government implemented a tariff reduction on specific capital goods and some parts and raw materials in January 2007, and reduced the basic customs duty rates on automobile parts, electrical parts and machinery parts to 7.5%.
+In addition, in March 2007, the government reduced the maximum basic customs duty rates on essentially all bound items excluding agricultural products from 12.5% to 10%, in principle.